 Based on the student placement as determined by the agency, the district would look at routes within to see if transportation is possible internally.
 The district currently has a student attending the IL School of the Deaf so a route is run to Rockford each day.
 If the route is not possible internally, the district would communicate with surrounding school districts to see if a boundary hand off would be possible to schedule for the foster student transportation.
-The final option would be to work with local third party sources to see if a) a current route is available to include the foster student on or b) if for a fee a special route could be created to ensure transportation of the foster student to the selected school district.
+The final option would be to work with local third party sources to see if a) a current route is available to include the foster student on or b) if for a fee a special route could comparable services for homeless children and youth may NOT be selected school district.
+Title IV-E of the Social Security Act if the student is eligibleTitle I of the ESEA of 1965 as Amended by ESSA (except that funds reserved for comparable services for homeless children and youth may NOT be used for transportation]IDEA funds, if the student has an Individual Educational Program (IEP) that includes provisions for specialized transportationState special education transportation funds, if the student has an IEPLocal funds

 Based on the student placement as determined by the agency, the district would look at routes within to see if transportation is possible internally.
 The district currently has a student attending the IL School of the Deaf so a route is run to Rockford each day.
 If the route is not possible internally, the district would communicate with surrounding school districts to see if a boundary hand off would be possible to schedule for the foster student transportation.
-The final option would be to work with local third party sources to see if a) a current route is available to include the foster student on or b) if for a fee a special route could be created to ensure transportation of the foster student to the selected school district.
+The final option would be to work with local third party sources to see if a) a current route is available to include the foster student on or b) if for a fee a special route be created to ensure transportation of the foster student to the selected school district.
+Title IV-E of the Social Security Act if the student is eligibleTitle I of the ESEA of 1965 as Amended by ESSA (except that funds reserved for comparble services for homeless children and youth may NOT be used for transportation)IDEA funds, if the student has an Individual Educational Program (IEP) that includes provisions for specialized transportationState special education transportation funds, if the student has an IEPLocal funds

-4. Describe the dispute resolution process to be utilized if the district/school and DCFS have difficulty coming to agreement on how to provide transportation for a particular student in
+4. Describe the dispute resolution process to be utilized if the district/school and DCFS have difficulty coming to agreement on how to provide transportation for a particular student in need.

-For your convenience, the FY20 approved response is provided below.
+For your convenience, the prior year approved response is provided below.
 It may be copied and modified to address the Foster Care Transportation Plan needs.